 Cantabria

-Snails in sauce or ‘a la montañesa’ (with ham, chorizo and walnuts) are often on the menu.
+Snails in sauce or ‘a la montañesa’ (with ham, chorizo, and walnuts) are often on the menu.
 As are roast suckling lamb, stewed chicken picasuelos or cocido montañés, a classic dish.
-And as a seafood option, there are delicious mussels from Pedreña, sea bream, sea bass or turbot.
+As a seafood option, there are delicious mussels from Pedreña, sea bream, sea bass, or turbot.
 And don’t miss anchovies either.
 For dessert, it is typical to eat torrijas (French toast( and to finish, drink orujo de Liébana (liqueur from Liébana).

 Castile-La Mancha